-Each year, there are almost 150 students enrolled in the programme (spread over two cohorts), representing citizens from 45 different nations from all world regions, which results in a truly global classroom experience.
+Each year, there are almost 150 students spread over two cohorts that are enrolled in the programme.
+They represent citizens from 45 different nations from all world regions, which results in a truly global classroom experience.

-The Erasmus Mundus Master in “Global Studies – A European Perspective” is a two-year master’s programme and is divided into four phases (two winter and two summer terms).
+The Erasmus Mundus Master in “Global Studies – A European Perspective” is a two-year master’s programme divided into four phases (two winter and two summer terms).
 The programme has a modular structure according to the European Credit Transfer and Accumulation System (ECTS), as initiated by the Bologna Process.
-It is made up of 120 credits (30 credits each term), which is the equivalent to a study workload of 900 hours per term (1,800 hours a year).
+It is composed of 120 credits (30 credits each term); equivalent to a study workload of 900 hours per term (1,800 hours a year).
 You can find more information about ECTS here.

 The joint module structure of the EMJMD consists of the following components.
 In the first term, the basic understanding of global studies is presented.
-This consist of an “Introduction to Global History”, an interdisciplinary introduction into “Theories of Global Studies”, and a post-disciplinary module on “Methods of Global Studies”.
-In the second and third term, specialized thematic modules on global phenomena based on specific case studies from different world regions are offered.
+This consists of an “Introduction to Global History”, an interdisciplinary introduction into “Theories of Global Studies”, and a post-disciplinary module on “Methods of Global Studies”.
+During the second and third term, specialized thematic modules on global phenomena based on specific case studies from different world regions are offered.
 Students focus on at least two different world regions in order to also study their transregional entanglements.
-In the third term, students have the option to spend the term at one of the non-European partner universities of the EMGS Consortium or to gain practical experience through an internship.
-In the fourth, and final, term, students write their master’s thesis and attend thesis seminars and colloquia.
+Students have the option to spend the third term at one of the non-European partner universities of the EMGS Consortium.
+If students choos not to spend this term at a non-European partner university, they have to participate in an internship.
+In the fourth, and final, term, students write their master’s thesis as well as attend thesis seminars and colloquia.

 Should the student fail to meet all of the required examination criteria by the end of the fourth academic term of the course, the student will be offered the chance to enrol in another term that the course is offered in order to fulfil the units required.
-In the case of an extension to the study period, full tuition fees will be incurred.
+Full tuition fees will be incurred in the case of the study period’s extension.
 Should the student not wish to extend the study period in order to complete the course, a partial transcript of only the successfully completed modules will be awarded.

 For the overview of the modules, see here.